OctopusDeployLabs/octwilio/README.md

 2. Configure your project with the Firebase CLI

 After creating your Firebase project, replace `octwilio` in [`.firebaserc`](.firebaserc) with your project's ID.

+You also need to create a Firestore database for the approval notifications.

+Create a [CI token](https://firebase.google.com/docs/cli/#cli-ci-systems) for the CLI.

 3. Update the following commands with your values and run them with the Firebase CLI.